zoriya/blog/content/blogs/transcoder/index.md

 Kyoo's transcoder also has other features that resolve around video like extracting subtitles, fonts or media thumbnails for seeking (see picture below).
 It's still a moving project with new features coming, but the core transcoding process is done and fully working!
 The next feature that will probably come is intro/outro detection using audio fingerprints.

 This was my first blog about Kyoo's development, If you want to read more about a specific topic, please manifest yourself!
-If you liked this article, consider staring Kyoo on github.
+If you liked this article, consider sharing it or staring Kyoo on github.

 <!-- vim: set wrap: -->

+`ffmpeg -i input.mkv  -map 0:V:0 -c:v libx264 -preset faster -vf scale=854:480 -bufsize 10500000 -b:v 1200000 -maxrate 2100000 -force_key_frames 2.002000,4.004000,6.006000,... -sc_threshold 0 -f segment -segment_time_delta 0.2 -segment_format mpegts -segment_times 2.002000,4.004000,6.006000,... -segment_list_type flat -segment_list pipe:1 -segment_start_number 0 /tmp/k/segment-480p-0-%d.ts `